katiehawcutt/100DaysOfCode/README.md

 ### Today's progress:

+- I did Wes Bos' Mastering Markdown course and learnt a few new tricks!
+It was really helpful seeing as I'm going to be using markdown a lot more over the coming weeks as I do this diary.
 - I finished writing README files for all my GitHub repo's which was a really useful and productive activity.
 As I was reflecting on my main learning points for each project, it allowed me recap on lots of useful topics (fetch, asynchronous callback functions, promises, JSON).
 A really good refresher!
 - I created this 100 Days Of Code diary and filled in the last weeks worth of notes.
 I'm really pleased I'm doing this diary as part of the challenge as it is helping me to reflect upon and consolidate my learning.
 I think it's also going to be super encouraging to be able to look back on all I've learnt and see how much I've progressed.